cometchat/chat-sdk-ios/README.md

 pod install
 ```

-Now you can see installed SendBird framework by inspecting YOUR_PROJECT.xcworkspace.
+Now you can see installed CometChatPulseSDK framework by inspecting YOUR_PROJECT.xcworkspace.